-Here’s about how much you can plan to spend when you’re buying a ductless mini-split.
+Here’s about how much you can plan to be responsible for when you’re getting a ductless mini-split.

 Estimated Cost for Mini-Split Installation

-- Installing a concrete slab for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.